-On January 4, 2024, the ACPS Superintendent proposed a FY 2025 Operating Budget totaling \$342.4 million.
-The Superintendent's proposed budget included a full-step increase, funding to support a FY 2025 2% mid-year pay raise, salary scale adjustments, and salary enhancements for specific employee groups below market.
-Other expenditure changes included in the Superintendent's proposed budget were the addition of English Learner Teachers, Specialized instruction Teachers, Elementary Homeroom Teachers, Counselors, and a Truancy Specialist.
-Non-personnel changes in the FY 2025 proposed budget included increases in funding for the expansion of the middle school athletics program, maintenance and custodial services, and additional safety and security services.
+On January 4, 2024, the ACPS Superintendent proposed a FY 2024 Operating Budget totaling \$342.4 million.
+The proposed budget projects a \$2.6 million increase in State revenue for a total of \$66.2 million and plans the use of \$6.9 million in fund balance to support annual operations.
+Compensation and benefit increases represent the largest portion of ACPS' FY 2025 proposed operating budget.
+The Superintendent's proposed budget includes a full-step increase, funding to support a FY 2024 2% mid-year pay raise, salary scale adjustments, and salary enhancements for specific employee groups below market.
+Other expenditure changes included in the Superintendent's proposed budget include the addition of English Learner Teachers, Specialized instruction Teachers, Elementary Homeroom Teachers, Counselors, and a Truancy Specialist.
+Non-personnel changes in the FY 2025 budget include increases in funding for the expansion of the middle school athletics program, maintenance and custodial services, and additional safety and security services.

 Following the Superintendent's budget proposal, the School Board made several add/delete adjustments which increased the requested City General Fund transfer to the Schools by an additional \$10.5 million to \$279.6 million.
-The School Board's additions for the operating budget included compensation adjustments for a 2% market rate adjustment, a step increase for staff that did not receive a step in FY 2021, and several FTE increases across the school system.
+A operating budget transfer of \$279.6 million represents a \$20.9 million or 8% increase from FY 2024.
+A \$20.8 million increase would represent 77.6% of all City General fund revenue growth for FY 2025.
+The School Board's additions for the operating budget include compensation adjustments for a 2% market rate adjustment, a step increase for staff that did not receive a step in FY 2021, and several FTE increases across the school system.
 The ACPS School Board voted to adopt the FY 2025 Operating Budget on February 22, 2024 with a requested \$279.6 million City Appropriation.
+Among the nine member ACPS School Board, seven members voted to adopt the budget and two voted against adopting the budget.